 Here the mountains press close upon one another, and thus forming a barrier by their crowding, effectively close the entrance to the enemy.
 This city, which had been without a wall, the Emperor enclosed with very strong defenses, thus making it as safe as possible for the future, together with the whole country round about it.note[Procopius, Buildings 6.2.12-13.]

-The remark about the mountains betrays that Procopius' was never at Boreum, because the country is actually pretty flat.
+The remark about the mountains betrays that Procopius never visited Boreum, because the country is actually pretty flat.
 Between two harbors, several remains are clearly visible, like a wall with a moat, a pier, a tunnel from the citadel to the eastern harbor, rock chambers, and a large structure that has been called "bastion", although it is not known what it really is.